renantmagalhaes/semantic-vault/README.md

 ## 📖 Overview

-**Semantic Vault** brings semantic search to your Markdown notes, optimized for Obsidian users but adaptable to any `.md` folder.
+**Semantic Vault** brings semantic search to your Markdown and text notes, optimized for Obsidian users but adaptable to any folder with `.md` or `.txt` files.
 Ask natural language questions and get relevant answers based on your notes.

 Includes an AI-powered tag generator to enrich your notes automatically — great for organizing Obsidian vaults.